 Import of forest reproductive material from non-EU countries

 Forest reproductive material can be imported from countries participating in the OECD Scheme for the Certification of Forest Reproductive Material, applicable to international trade.
-These countries include Canada, Croatia, Norway, Serbia, Switzerland, Turkey and the United States of America.
+These countries include Canada, Norway, Serbia, Switzerland, Turkey and the United States of America.

 Forest reproductive material refers to the cones, seeds and planting stock of tree species key to forestry.
 The aforementioned tree species are listed in Annex I of the Council Directive 1999/105/EC.